johnnymatthews/blog/191212-create-a-paper-backup-of-your-gpg-key.md

     > gpg:       secret keys read: 1
     ```

 5. Your secret key should now be imported!
-You should now securly delete the `secret-key.txt` file:
+6. Lastly, delete the `secret-key.txt` file:

     ```bash
     echo "This file has been deleted." > secret-key.txt && rm secret-key.txt
     ```

     This command overwrites the secret-key.txt file, and then deletes it.
 The file does not go into the Trash.
+This is by no means to most secure way to delete a file, but it's better than just throwing it in the trash.
+A motivated attacker could still be able to retrieve your secret key if they had access to your computer.

+And there you have it!
+That's all you need to do to create a paper backup of your GPG keys.
+Make sure to store your paper backups is a secure place like a lockbox or a safe.
+It's also a good idea to make two backups and store them in different places, and use the [321 backup strategy](https://en.wikipedia.org/wiki/Backup#Storage).